directdemocracy-vote/doc/voting.md

-# Features and Limitations
+# Features and Limitations of the Voting System

 A perfect voting system doesn't exists.
-The system we propose has a number of limitations.
+The system we propose has a number of limitations explained in this section.
-However, such limitations should not affect the democratic process.
+However, such limitations should not affect too much the democratic process.

+## Malicious Polling stations

+A malicious polling station may misbehave, but this will be visible by all.
+If that happens, all the votes handled by this stations will be discarded.
+All the honest citizens who voted through this polling station will loose their vote.
+And the polling station will likely get a bad reputation from most of the trustees.
+This will lower the likelihood it will be used by citizens in upcoming votes.
+A polling station handling a large number of votes is however unlikely to misbehave.
+This is because to have a large number of votes, a polling station should have a high reputation.
+And a high reputation is only possible if the station never misbehaved.
+If it misbehaves once, it will immediately loose its reputation and almost all its voters for the upcoming votes.

+## Malicious Citizens

+A malicious citizen can vote several times to the same referendum, but her votes won't be counted.
+She cannot either cause a misbehavior in a honest polling station.
+So, she cannot force the discard of other's votes.
+However, her suspicious activity is likely to cause her a bad reputation from trustees and thus to prevent her from voting in upcoming votes.

+## Malicious Observers and Trustees

+Malicious observers and trustees will quickly get a bad reputation from the community of trustees.
+With a bad reputation, they will be disregarded by most people.
+A referendum referring to a trustee with a bad reputation will be unlikely to attract voters, hence its results will not be relevant.
+An observer displaying a wrong result for a vote will be quickly spotted by trustees and its reputation will decrease, thus rendering it irrelevant.

 # Voting

-This section describe the full voting process.
+This section describe the full voting process in details.

 ## 1 Citizens